 A Short History of The IFYE Association of the USA, Inc.

 The IFYE Exchange Program was founded after World War II as young Americans perceived the need for greater international understanding and cooperation.
-The first two-way exchange took place in 1948 with 17 youth from the United States traveling to seven (7) countries in Western Europe.
-Six (6) young Europeans came to the United States and lived with host families.
-That exchange led to the development of the International Farm Youth Exchange (IFYE).
-United States participants live and work with host families in another country promoting “Peace Through Understanding”.
-Participants from foreign countries live with host families in the United States for an equal amount of time.
-Both the IFYE and the host family learn about each other’s culture and share life experiences by participating in the host family’s daily life.
+The first two-way exchange took place in 1948 with 17 youth from the United States traveling to seven (7) countries in Western Europe to live with host families.
+Six (6) young Europeans came to the United States to also live with host families.
+That exchange led to the development of the “International Farm Youth Exchange” (IFYE).
+United States participants live and work with host families in another country.
+Participants from other countries live with host families in the United States for an equal amount of time.
+The IFYE and the host family learn about each other’s culture and daily lives by participating in the host family’s daily life promoting “Peace Through Understanding”.

 The National 4-H Foundation, and later the National 4-H Council, financially supported the six-month IFYE Program.
-The IFYE name was changed in 1973 to International Four-H Youth Exchange.
-Other programs, such as the 12 to 18-month Youth Development Project (YDP), evolved through the years, but IFYE remained the standard program in which most young adults participated.
+The IFYE name was changed in 1973 to “International Four-H Youth Exchange”.
+Other programs, such as the 12- to 18-month “Youth Development Project” (YDP), evolved through the years, but IFYE remained the standard program in which most young adults participated.

-In 1999, the IFYE Association accepted the responsibility to support the continued funding of the IFYE Exchange program.
+In 1999, the IFYE Association of the USA, Inc. accepted the responsibility to support the continued funding of the IFYE Exchange program.
 The vision was to maintain support for existing exchange programs and expand support on a yearly basis.
-In 2012, the name of the Association was changed to IFYE Association of the USA, Inc.
+In 2012, the name of the Association was changed from “International 4-H Youth Exchange Association of the United States of America” to “IFYE Association of the USA, Inc.”